jamieadams-nerd/ha-security/tmp-talk/README.md

 * RA-7 Risk Response - The application of filesystem hardening, isolation, and lifecycle management represents a defined response to these risks rather than acceptance.

 * SI-7 Information Integrity - Controls applied to temporary storage reduce the likelihood of unauthorized modification of data staged during program execution.
+Why it applies:
+- Prevents unauthorized modification paths via execution of untrusted code
+- Reduces integrity risk from malicious temporary payloads
+- Often cited in audit crosswalks even if CM-6 is the primary

 ### Sticky bit and basic filesystem protections
 Relevant controls: AC